eggohito/origins-limiter/README.md

 ### Hard-dependency

-If you want to check if a specific version of the datapack library is loaded, you can check for the `origins-limiter.major`, `origins-limiter.minor` and `origins-limiter.patch` score holders from the `load.status` scoreboard objective.
+If you want to check if a specific version of the datapack library is loaded, you can check for the `origins-limiter.major`, `origins-limiter.minor` and `origins-limiter.patch` score holders from the `load` scoreboard objective.
 There is also the `root.semver.major`, `root.semver.minor` and `root.semver.patch` NBT paths from the `origins-limiter:main` that you can check for.

 <details>